Knock Knock (Doctor Who): Continuity

 When talking about the Time Lords, Bill asks "Do you wear robes and big hats?", to which the Doctor replies "No, big collars mostly".
 This is a reference to many previous episodes in which Time Lords had been seen wearing large collars with their robes, which were introduced in The Deadly Assassin (1976), and had most recently been seen in "Hell Bent" (2015).
 The Doctor also inadvertently mentions regeneration, but then quickly changes the subject.

+When listing past Prime Ministers, the Doctor includes Harriet Jones.

 Outside references

 Bill is called out for having a Little Mix playlist by her roommates.
 The Little Mix songs "Black Magic" and "Weird People" are played during the episode.
 The Doctor says it reminds him of Quincy Jones, whom he "stepped in for" once.

 Production

 The read-through for the second production block of the tenth series took place on 18 July 2016, and filming began on 1 August 2016, starting with the third episode of the series, "Thin Ice", and then the fourth episode, "Knock Knock".
 The episode was originally titled "The Haunted Hub".

 The Fields House in Newport served as the mansion in this story; it had also been used for the Wester Drumlins house in the episode Blink.
 David Suchet stated he "completely freaked" when he realized on the third day of filming that his family had rented exactly the same house the Christmas before for the holidays.

 Cefn Tilla Court in Usk was also used as a filming location for this episode.

 In an earlier version of the script Harry, one of Bill's friends, was to be revealed as the grandson of a previous companion of the Fourth Doctor, Harry Sullivan, but this scene was later dropped from the final script.